 In order to qualify for hospice care under Medicare, the hospice doctor and the doctor who had been treating the patient (if the patient had been receiving active care) have to certify that the person is terminally ill with a life expectancy of six months or less.
 Medicare generally covers the medical treatment, hospice staff, pain medication, any equipment or supplies, short-term assisted-living care and grief counseling, among other benefits.
 But it doesn’t pay room and board if your family member is living in a nursing home, for example.
 (For more on what Medicare covers, click here.)

 What’s the best way to find a provider?
 Medicare, NHPCO, the HFA, and other organizations all provide directories that enable searching by state, type of care, religious or spiritual affiliation, or type of illness.
-(Check out the HFA’s Hospice Directory here).
+(Here is the HFA’s Hospice Directory here).

 But word-of-mouth can be important as well, said the HFA’s Veglahn.
 Since every hospice is run independently, they all function a little differently.
 It’s important to ask your doctor or other families in the community you may know who have used of hospice services in the past.
 It can be helpful to find a service that has offices nearby, particularly if you are having hospice in your home.
 Talk to the staffs of different local centers and see who feels like a good fit for your family.